What Are The Different Types of Dental Implants?

 Directions

-From Giles Road in La Vista, turn into the strip mall anchored by Thrift America - Thrift Store and HobbyTown USA.
-Nebraska Dental Center is four businesses to the right of HobbyTown USA.
+From Giles Road in La Vista, turn into the strip mall anchored by Thrift World, Harbor Freight, and Dollar Tree.
+Nebraska Dental Center is a few businesses to the left of the Dollar Tree.
 Look for the green Nebraska Dental Center logo and the "Nebraska Dental Center" window decal.

 Hours